 A little bit about myself

-Summer is from Covina, CA, and earned a bachelor’s degree in Biology from California State Polytechnic University, Pomona.
-During undergrad, Summer was mentored through numerous pipeline programs that aim to increase the representation of underrepresented minorities in STEM (Cal Poly's SEES program, NIH-RISE, CSU-LSAMP, the Leadership Alliance).After undergraduate, Summer was a research technician in the Grotewold Lab at Michigan State University as a part of the Success in Graduate Education (SiGuE) post-baccalaureate research program.
+Originally from Covina, CA, she earned a bachelor’s degree in Biology from California State Polytechnic University, Pomona.
+During undergrad, she was mentored through numerous pipeline programs that aim to increase the representation of underrepresented minorities in STEM (Cal Poly's SEES program, NIH-RISE, CSU-LSAMP, the Leadership Alliance).
+After undergraduate, she was a research technician in the Grotewold Lab at Michigan State University as a part of the Success in Graduate Education (SiGuE) post-baccalaureate research program.

 • Geraniaceae comparative genomics